Redocly/redocly-cli/docs/commands/stats.md

 | 👷 Operations         | 8     |
 | 🔖 Tags               | 3     |

-The Markdown format is very useful for situations where a printable summary is useful.
-A good example is using it with regular update reports, or as a human-readable output from your CI system.
+The Markdown format is suitable when a printable summary is needed, such as for regularly updated reports or human-readable output from your CI system.

-The following example shows how to use the `stats` command in a GitHub action to make a nice [GitHub summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/):
+The following example shows how to use the `stats` command in a GitHub action to make a [GitHub summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/):

 ```yaml
 name: Get API stats